Access Computation API¶

 property_computers | Optional[List[AccessPropertyComputer]] | Optional property computers | None |

-config | Optional[AccessSearchConfig] | Search configuration (default: 60s fixed grid, no adaptation) | None |
+config | Optional[AccessSearchConfig] | Search configuration (time step, tolerance, subdivisions, etc.) | None |

 Returns: